-Those tending to the needs of others, whether it is after surgery, an illness, or simply as the result of aging, occasionally need professional help somewhere along the line.
+Those who provide care for others, whether it is after surgical procedures or as the result of aging, occasionally need professional help to get the job done.

-In 2016, according to the Bureau of Labor Statistics, nearly 815,000 people nationwide are employed in the home health care field, covering areas such as home health care services, individual and family services, continuing care retirement communities, skilled nursing facilities and more.
+The Bureau of Labor Statistics reported in 2016 that nearly 815,000 people are employed in the home health care field, covering numerous areas such as home health care services, individual and family services, continuing care retirement communities, skilled nursing facilities and more.

-You may already have reached out to Next Day Access of San Antonio, your locally-owned and locally-operated leading provider of home accessibility solutions, for installation of devices helpful in patient care – stair lifts, portable showers, grab bars.
-Sometimes, though, the need for help exceeds the individual’s capacity to give it.
+You may already have used Next Day Access of Orange County, your locally-owned and locally-operated leading provider of home accessibility solutions, for the installation of devices helpful in patient care – stair lifts, wheelchair ramps, portable showers, grab bars.
+Sometimes, though, the need for help exceeds an individual’s capacity to give it.

-Bearing that in mind, we offer some things you ought to know about workers in the home health care field:
+If you’re hiring help, here are some things you need to know about workers in the home health care field:

 *It is not a high-paying job.
 Hiring through agencies will inflate your costs but here is what the workers get paid: The median hourly wage is $10.87, or $22,600 yearly.
 The hourly mean wage bottoms at $8.65 and peaks at around $15.
 Much of the difference is attributable to geography.